France in preelection push to soften the eurozone's budget rules | DW | 10.05.2021

 According to the current rules, eurozone countries need to limit public debt to 60% of their gross domestic product (GDP) and their public deficit to 3% of their GDP.

 The paper's three authors pledge for losing the 3% rule altogether while watering down the 60% threshold.
-The more a country can in the short term raise taxes and bring down public spending to respond to sudden crises, the higher should be their allowed amount of public debt in terms of percentage of the GDP, they argue.
+The more a country can raise taxes and bring down public spending in the short term to respond to sudden crises, the higher their allotted allowance of public debt in terms of percentage of the GDPshould be, they argue.

-One of the writers is Jean Pisani-Ferry, a professor of economic policy at Paris-based Science Po and Berlin-based Hertie School.
+One of the writers is Jean Pisani-Ferry, a professor of economic policy at Paris-based Sciences Po and Berlin-based Hertie School.

 "We don't want to abolish the eurozone's budget discipline altogether — it's still needed to prevent massive bankruptcies and bailouts," he explained to DW.